 - Responsible for a lesser infraction than the one charged

-If the officer does not appear, the case will be dismissed “with prejudice,” which means you are not responsible for the offense charged and cannot be charged again in connection with the same incident.
+If the officer does not appear, the case will be dismissed “without prejudice,” which means the charges are dismissed however the citation may be re-issued to you.

 If you fail to appear, the Court will enter a default judgment against you.
 This means the